MicrosoftDocs/security/zero-trust/azure-infrastructure-iaas.md

 ## What's in this article

-Zero trust principles are applied across the architecture, from the tenant and directory level down to the assignment of virtual machines to application security groups.
+Zero Trust principles are applied across the architecture, from the tenant and directory level down to the assignment of virtual machines to application security groups.
 The following table describes the recommendations for securing this architecture.

 | Step | Task |
 | --- | --- |